What Is Fast Fashion: The Rise and Impact

 Key Characteristics of Fast Fashion

 At the heart of the fast fashion model lies the concept of “disposable” clothing.
 Unlike traditional fashion brands that release seasonal collections, fast fashion retailers constantly churn out new designs, encouraging consumers to purchase more frequently.
 This rapid turnover of inventory not only keeps pace with changing trends but also creates a sense of urgency among consumers, driving impulse purchases.
+However, this rapid turnover often results in low quality garments that are designed to be discarded after minimal use.

 1. Rapid Production and Turnaround